boite/openpgp-usage/vm/parcimonie/README.md

 - Issue `vagrant up`; this will start by downloading a (>320MB) virtual machine image from the web
-- SSH into the guest (username `vagrant` and password `vagrant`, or use the [ssh key][vagrant_ssh_key]) and perform the following:-
+- SSH into the guest (username `vagrant` and password `vagrant`, or use the [ssh key][vagrant_ssh_key]) and finalise the set-up by performing the small number of tasks, below

+Verify the integrity of the Certificate Authority file used by the Synchronising Key Servers (SKS) in the `hkps.pool.sks-keyservers.net` pool:-

     me@box:~$ gpg --keyserver pool.sks-keyservers.net --recv-keys 0x94CBAFDD30345109561835AA0B7F8B60E3EDFAE3
     me@box:~$ gpg --verify .gnupg/sks-keyservers.netCA.pem{.asc,}

-Go no further if the signature on the .pem file isn't a good one or wasn't made by Kristian Fiskerstrand <kristian.fiskerstrand@sumptuouscapital.com> using the key you've just imported - find out what went wrong.
-Otherwise do:-
+Go no further and find out what went wrong if the signature on the .pem file isn't a good one or wasn't made by Kristian Fiskerstrand
+<kristian.fiskerstrand@sumptuouscapital.com> using the key you've just
+imported.

+If the certificate is OK then it's time to see if Parcimonie works:-

     me@box:~$ DISPLAY=":0" DBUS_SESSION_BUS_ADDRESS="unix:path=/run/dbus/system_bus_socket" parcimonie --verbose